tongust/notebook/git/git.help.md

 - id\_rsa: private key
 - id\_rsa.pub: public key

-The append the content in id\_rsa.pub into the *authorized\_keys* file.
+Next, append the content in id\_rsa.pub into the *authorized\_keys* file.

 ### Push
-For the first time:
-- git push -u origin mater
+- git push -u origin mater : For the first time
-For the second time
+- git push: For second time : For the second time
-- git push

 ## Remote
 ### Creat git user